pyos/dg/README.md

 defined_function (() -> print 'callback')
 ```

-You may omit parentheses in the argument list if you only have one argument
+You may omit parentheses in the argument list if you only have one argument, though.
-with no annotation or default value, though.

 ```coffeescript
 double    =  x  -> x * 2